Deadly storms, tornadoes cause devastation in the South and Midwest: ‘Feels like a warzone’

 “It feels like a warzone almost like a bomb went off right here,” Phillips said.
 “It just brought the entire front deck out to the front and everybody was panicking.”

-Elsewhere, storms left several others dead, including at least one in Alabama, three in Indiana, and one in Illinois, when the roof collapsed at the Apollo Theater in Belvidere, where a heavy-metal concert was scheduled to take place.
+Elsewhere, storms left several others dead, including at least one in Alabama, three in Indiana, one in Mississippi and one in Illinois, when the roof collapsed at the Apollo Theater in Belvidere, where a heavy-metal concert was scheduled to take place.

 “I literally just got into the building.
 I was in there within a minute before it came down,” concert-goer Gabrielle Lewellyn told WTVO.
 “The wind, when I was walking up to the building, it went from like, zero to a thousand within five seconds.”